 What’s a City Bike?

-While not a specifically type of bicycle, per-se, the city bike is a type of term that’s a descriptor for some of the bikes you may see that don’t have a straight category.
+While not a specific type of bicycle, per-se, the city bike is a type of term that’s a descriptor for some of the bikes you may see that don’t have a straight category.
 These also may be known as commuter bikes like other bikes we’ve mentioned, although the characteristics of the aforementioned are typically ones that involve being a hybrid and a cruiser – of course, it wouldn’t be a hybrid without having characteristics of another, now would it?
 Normally, they have a set of handlebars that are in the position of a cruiser bike – upright, but the size of the wheel is more so the size of a hybrid bike.
 There are a set of features that a city bike typically has (or at least one of them).
 You may see the following in a city bike:

 - Skirt guard (typically located on the rear wheel)